 Our internships in animal care provide an incredible amount of hands-on learning that other facilities cannot match.
 Interns are directly responsible for the care of our animals.
 During their rounds, interns are feeding, giving water, and checking on each individual animal.
 Additional duties include: daily food preparation for the animals; maintaining enclosures' cleanliness and safety: making and giving enrichment; monitoring behavior and medical needs on daily logs, etc. * Our interns are paid and provided on-site housing.

 Minimum Requirements for Animal Interns

 Our animal interns work incredibly hard.
-In the summer, our animal team has the help from camp staff and our incredible ASITs.
+In the summer, our animal team has help from camp staff and our incredible ASITs.
 But in the off-season, all 300 of camp's animals are under the care of a small team of 4.
 As you can imagine that requires individuals to be organized, passionate, and dedicated.
 We do not require prior animal experience, but all intern applicants should be willing to work hard to provide the best care for camp's animal family.

-- Be physically able to work with animals Animal care work requires repetitive bending and lifting.
+- Be physically able to work with animals.
+Animal care work requires repetitive bending and lifting.
 Our interns should be able to life and carry bags of feed up to 50lbs.
 Interns also should not have allergies to animals that would prevent them from working with a large number of camp's animals.

 - Be Independent.
-All Interns are expected to be self-directed and goal oriented.
+All Interns are expected to be self motivated and goal oriented.
 As mentioned before, interns are responsible for a large number of camp's animals.
-Each intern should be able to handle their assigned animals and notice when enclosures need cleaning or maintainence.
+Each intern should be able to handle their assigned animals and notice when enclosures need cleaning or maintenance.